 In fact, most of the Romanian traditional dishes (I am Romanian) are made with a tomato base.
 So I’m used to converting them into lectin-free versions, Phase 2 compliant.
 If you think tomatoes are ok for you, you can peel and de-seed your own tomatoes and use them.
 But for me, tomatoes are a no-no. They have given me too much trouble in the past.
 I simply don’t feel like going back there again (heartburn/acid reflux was one of the problems).

-This lectin-free okra stew is super simple, requires just few basic ingredients to make, and it’s plant based if you use a vegetable stock instead of a chicken stock.
+This lectin-free okra stew is super simple, requires just a few basic ingredients to make.
+And it’s plant-based if you use vegetable stock instead of chicken stock.
 The cabbage salad adds a little acidity and freshness to the warm stew and makes for a super nutritious and balanced meal.

 This post contains affiliated links, which means I get a small commission if you choose to purchase something via one of my links, at no extra cost to you.